-Once the subpoena is served, the party receiving the subpoena has at least ten (10) days to provide the records.
+Once the subpoena is served, the basic guideline is that the party receiving the subpoena has at least ten (10) days to provide the records.

 These subpoenas are used to gain access to a particular location or object.
 In South Carolina Family Court cases, you can use a subpoena to gain access to a home to have an appraisal done or to take pictures of damage to a piece of property.

-3. Subpoenas for Witness Testimony at a Deposition
+3. Basics of Subpoenas for Witness Testimony at a Deposition

 A deposition is an opportunity to question another party or a witness about the case while they are under oath.
 All questions and answers are recorded by a court reporter, and the deposition may be video-recorded as well.